gdpraid/GDPR-Claim-Templates/Relevant-addresses.md

 # Relevant postal and web addresses

-Mailing addresses to the European and U.S. headquarters of the largest relevant
+Mailing addresses to the European and U.S. headquarters of companies that collect personal data.

 # Google